Priory Records

 Priory Records is a record company in the UK founded in 1980, and devoted mostly to church music and organ music.

 Important projects have included the complete Psalms sung by cathedral choirs to Anglican chant, all of the Magnificat and Nunc dimittis settings by Herbert Howells, the "British Church Composer Series", the "Choral and Music from English Cathedrals", the "Music for Evensong" and, more recently, all the hymns in the complete New English Hymnal Series.
 There are also three discs of the Communion Service settings of Stanford and four further discs featuring settings of the Te Deum and Jubilate (by various composers).

+Priory has made over 1000 recordings over the life of the company.
+Around 600 of these were commercial album releases, with the remaining 400 produced as private pressings.

 Great European Organs

 The collection of CDs "Great European Organs" is dedicated to the discovery of European organs, and covered hundreds of instruments across the continent.
 Internationally recognised organists involved in the project include: Kevin Bowyer, Daniel Roth, Nicolas Kynaston, Graham Barber, David Briggs, John Scott, Gerard Brooks, Jane Watts, Roger Sayer, Colin Walsh, Christopher Herrick, Stephen Farr, John Scott Whiteley, Stephen Cleobury, Stefan Engels, Daniel Cook, Marco Lo Muscio, Nicholas Jackson, Naji Hakim, Dame Gillian Weir, etc.